nkanak/cordkel/README.md

 # Shall I work with them?
 A ‘knowledge graph’-based approach for predicting future research collaborations
-This repository hosts code for the paper: Shall I work with them?
-A ‘knowledge graph’-based approach for predicting future research collaborations.
+This repository hosts code for the paper: [Shall I work with them?
+A ‘knowledge graph’-based approach for predicting future research collaborations](https://www.mdpi.com/1099-4300/23/6/664)

 ## Installation
 **Prequisites:**